 - Xanax and other antidepressants

-- Oxycodone, hydrocodone, Vicodin and other pain pills that cause impairment and dulling of the senses
+- Oxycodone, hydrocodone, Vicodin, and other pain pills that cause impairment and dulling of the senses

 What are the penalties for DUI involving prescription/OTC medicine?

-The law treats DUIs essentially the same no matter what substance is involved.
 Basic penalties for the most common charges include:

-3 days to 6 months in jail, heavy fines, license suspended for at least 4 months, 3 months of mandatory classes - 2nd Offense DUI (if no one was hurt):
+- 1st Offense DUI (if no one was hurt): 3 days to 6 months in jail, heavy fines, license suspended for at least 4 months, 3 months of mandatory classes

-4 days to 1 year in jail, heavy fines, license suspended for 2 years, 18-30 months of mandatory classes - 3rd Offense DUI (if no one was hurt):
+- 2nd Offense DUI (if no one was hurt): 4 days to 1 year in jail, heavy fines, license suspended for 2 years, 18-30 months of mandatory classes

-6 months to 1 year in jail, heavy fines, license suspended for 3 years, 30 months of mandatory classes
+- 3rd Offense DUI (if no one was hurt): 6 months to 1 year in jail, heavy fines, license suspended for 3 years, 30 months of mandatory classes

 All of the charges above are misdemeanor criminal offenses.
 However, there are cases where a prescription drug/OTC drug DUI will count as a felony, which involves prison time and other harsh consequences.
 These situations include: